RelevanceAI/relevanceai/docsrc/manual_source/guides/text_to_image_guide.rst

 ====================

-To enable text-to-image search we will be using Relevance AI as the vector database and OpenAI's CLIP as the vectorizer, to vectorize text and images into CLIP vector embeddings.
+To enable text-to-image search we will be using Relevance AI as the vector database and OpenAI’s CLIP as the vectorizer, to vectorize text and images into CLIP vector embeddings.

 1) Data